stat4701/2014/_posts/2014-02-08-spk2131-project-brainstorm.md

 ## Objective

-Working in the support organization of a software firm, I see the significant of "deflecting" issues through the use of self-help  tools, one of which is forums/communities.
-Forums are preferable to opening support tickets, because:
+Working in the support organization of a software firm, I see the significance of "deflecting" issues through the use of self-help  tools, one of which is forums/communities.
+Having customers use forums is preferable to having customers open support tickets, because:

 - Customers are more satisfied if they can solve a problem without having to open up a support ticket with the vendor.